nazifapennstate/bmmb852/week13/README.md

 * **Higher peaks in UHR vs HBR for some genes** → matches count matrix
 * **Sharp intron dropouts** → typical of spliced mRNA

-## 6. Using This Workflow With Other RNA-Seq Data
+## 6. Using This Makefile With Other RNA-Seq Data

 This Makefile can be reused for **any** single-end RNA-Seq dataset as long as: